Comparing Midwest (MDWT) and Its Peers

 |2.38

-Midwest presently has a consensus price target of $76.00, indicating a potential upside of 78.82%.
-As a group, “Life insurance” companies have a potential upside of 1.92%.
-Given Midwest’s stronger consensus rating and higher probable upside, research analysts clearly believe Midwest is more favorable than its rivals.
+Midwest presently has a consensus target price of $76.00, suggesting a potential upside of 89.67%.
+As a group, “Life insurance” companies have a potential upside of 1.35%.
+Given Midwest’s stronger consensus rating and higher probable upside, research analysts clearly believe Midwest is more favorable than its peers.

-This table compares Midwest and its rivals’ net margins, return on equity and return on assets.
+This table compares Midwest and its peers revenue, earnings per share and valuation.

 |Midwest